-Intended Learning Outcomes Upon completion of this module, students will be able to Futamura-Ershov-Turchin projections, program partitioning analysis, types, data flow analysis, link-time analysis, terr abstract interpretation and others.
-2. know how to implement various types of metacalculators for a structure of the struct Futamura-Ershov-Turchin projections, program partitioning, self-applying, compilation, semantics and semantic analysis, types, data flow analysis, link-time analysis, termination, security, specialization, supercompilation abstract interpretation and others.
-2. know how to implement various types of metacalculators for functional and imperative programming languages Indicative Literature "Metacomputing: Techniques and Applications" by Jarek Nabrzyski, Press, 2005 Ian Foster, and Jack Dongarra, Cambridge University "Metacomputing: Applications and Opportunities" by M. Parashar, S pringer, 2018 "Metacomputing and Grid Technologies" by G. Fox, J. Frey, and T. He ey, John Wiley & Sons, 2003 "High-Performance Computing: Paradigm and Infrastructure" by Dav rid A. Bader, Springer, 2005 "Cloud Computing: Concepts, Technology & Architecture" by Thomas s Erl, Prentice Hall, 2009 Usability and Relationship to other Modules Familiarity with basic concepts of computer science and dis advanced modules in computer science and software engir advanced concepts of metacomputing, such as grid compu computing, that are needed in advanced distributed syster program, as well as for research purposes.
-This module belongs to the Programming Languages Track neering.
-This module additionally introduces ting, cloud computing and high-performance ns-oriented modules in the 2nd year of the MSc Examination Type: Module Component Examination Component 1: Lecture Assessment: Written examination Duration: 60 min Weight: 50% Scope: All theoretical intended learning outcomes of the module Component 2: Tutorial Assessment: Practical assessment (Programming assignments) Weight: 50% Scope: All practical intended learning outcomes of the module Completion: To pass this module, the examination of each module of 45%. component has to be passed with at least
+Intended Learning Outcomes Upon completion of this module, students will be able to know the basic concepts and facts of theories of programming languages and metacomputing, such as Futamura-Ershov-Turchin projections, program partitioning, self-applying, compilation, semantics and semantic analysis, types, data flow analysis, link-time analysis, termination, security, specialization, supercompilation, abstract interpretation and others. know how to implement various types of metacalculators for functional and imperative programming languages. have skills in the analysis of programs and programming languages.
+Indicative Literature "Metacomputing: Techniques and Applications" by Jarek Nabrzyski, Ian Foster, and Jack Dongarra, Cambridge University Press, 2005 "Metacomputing: Applications and Opportunities" by M. Parashar, Springer, 2018 "Metacomputing and Grid Technologies" by G. Fox, J. Frey, and T. Hey, John Wiley & Sons, 2003 "High-Performance Computing: Paradigm and Infrastructure" by David A. Bader, Springer, 2005 "Cloud Computing: Concepts, Technology & Architecture" by Thomas Erl, Prentice Hall, 2009 Usability and Relationship to other Modules Familiarity with basic concepts of computer science and distributed computing is fundamental for almost all advanced modules in computer science and software engineering.
+This module additionally introduces advanced concepts of metacomputing, such as grid computing, cloud computing and high-performance computing, that are needed in advanced distributed systems-oriented modules in the 2nd year of the MSc program, as well as for research purposes.
+This module belongs to the Programming Languages Track in the MSc AST Examination Type: Module Examination Assessment: Program Code Weight: 100% Scope: All practical intended learning outcomes of the module

+Completion: To pass this module, the examination has to be passed with at least 45%.